 What are construction bonds?

-The contractor or subcontractor assigned to the project
+The general contractor or subcontractor assigned to the project

 The person, business (often a project owner), or public entity hiring the first party to do the work

-The company that issues the bond and ensures the work is done properly
+The surety company that issues the bond and ensures the work is done properly

 Check Your Pre-Qualification in 3 Minutes!

-- 4. The contractor agrees to complete the work according to the contract.
-They must be able to manage the project financially and perform the job to the quality specified in the agreement, avoiding contractor default.
-They do this by putting up a performance and payment bond.
+- The contractor agrees to complete the work according to the contract.
+They must be able to manage the project financially and perform the job to the quality specified in the agreement to avoid contractor default.
+This involves putting up a performance and payment bond.

 Why do contractors need construction bonds?